Erkeshtam: History

-Erkeshtam, being located at the natural dividing line between major geographic and cultural regions, has been an important border control point for several millennia.
-It was known during the Han Dynasty and the Three Kingdoms era (2nd third of the 3rd century CE) as Juandu (捐毒 (chüan-tu, Tax Control)).
+Erkeshtam, being located at the natural dividing line between major geographic and cultural regions, has been an important border control point for millennia.
+It was known during the Han dynasty and the Three Kingdoms era (2nd third of the 3rd century CE) as Juandu (捐毒 (chüan-tu, Tax Control)).
 According to the Book of Han, Juandu contained "380 households, 1,100 individuals and 500 persons able to bear arms" and the inhabitants were originally of the Sai race, who wore the clothing of the Wusun and followed "the water and pastures" and kept close to the "Ts'ung-ling" (Pamir Mountains).

 Erkeshtam is thought to be the Hormeterium (merchants' station) by historians which Ptolemy writes about in his treatise Geography.
 Some researchers have gone further to suggest it is one of multiple possible locations which he refers to as the Stone Tower.
 Ptolemy specifically stated that the Hormeterium lay 5 degrees further east.
 The passage in the Geography where Ptolemy gives the coordinates for the Stone Tower is given below (it was under the control of Sai or Sakai people, and the Komedai referred to is probably the Alai Valley):

 In the territory of the Sakai there rises the already mentioned mountain region of the Komedai – the ascent to this mountain region of Sogdiana lies at 125° / 43°, the position of its terminal point near the ravine of the Komedai is at 130° / 39°; the so-called Stone Tower lies at 135° / 43°.

 After Tsarist Russia took control of Central Asia, the horse path from Osh to Erkestam was developed in 1893.

 In 1934, Khoja Niyaz, the titular leader of the First East Turkestan Republic (ETR) was driven out Kashgar by the Hui warlord Ma Zhongying and retreated via Erkeshtam, where he signed an agreement that dissolved the ETR and pledged support for Sheng Shicai's Soviet-backed government in Xinjiang.
 Ma Zhongying also left Xinjiang for the Soviet Union via Erkeshtam.